Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 When you think about it, hovercraft are possibly the ultimate vehicle – they can cross almost any terrain.
 Mud?
 No problem.
 Water?
 A breeze.
 Ice?
 Easy.

 Hovercraft could have been a transport of the future.
-Despite enjoying some commercial success with car carrying hovercrafts once operating in the English Channel in the late 1960s, the only public hovercraft service in the world that is still in operation today, is in the UK.
+They enjoyed commercial success with car-carrying hovercrafts once operating in the English Channel in the late 1960s.
+However, the only public hovercraft service in the world that is still in operation today, is in the UK.
 It runs between the Isle of Wight and Southsea.

 Hovercrafting - a hovercraft driving across the sea on a cloudy day